SSaquif/python-notes/README.md

-# Python Notes
+# Python Notes @ssaquif

 ## Intro & HouseKeeping

+These are my notes on Python.
+Clicking on a Content Link should take you to an example behavior code in the repo.

-This are all valid for Python 3.
+These are all valid for Python 3.
 Should mostly be OK for any future versions.

 > NTS for Future: When Linking code on Github, some links require /blob/ to be switched to /tree/.
 Solves Issue arising when referencing lines from files inside a folder.
 Links to Folders and Files Seem to be fine.